keenlycode/edictor/docs-src/index.html.strict.md

 /** `PackageFlexy` will inherit all defined fields from `Package` */ class PackageFlexy extends Package {};

 /** More fields can be defined.
-However in this case,
+However, this case,
- * we just pass define option to make it flexible
+ * the code just shows how to set option to make the schema flexible.
  */
 PackageFlexy.define({}, {strict: false});